AY2526S1-CS2103T-T16-4/tp/docs/DeveloperGuide.md

 </box>

 Step 4.
 The user now decides that adding the person was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoBloodNet()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous BloodNet state, and restores the BloodNet to that state.
+The `undo` command will call `Model#undoBloodNet()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous BloodNet state, and restores BloodNet to that state.

 <puml src="diagrams/UndoRedoState3.puml" alt="UndoRedoState3" />